-We collected here only the most amazing Great Barrier Reef facts to give you an idea why this place is called miraculous wonder, divers' paradise, and one of the wonders of the World, and why every year millions of tourists are visiting this world's largest reef system.
+We collected here only the most amazing facts about scubadiving Great Barrier reef.
+It will give you an idea why this place is called miraculous wonder, divers' paradise, and one of the wonders of the World, and why every year millions of tourists are visiting this world's largest reef system.

 Great Barrier Reef Facts: Map